 Microsoft Corporation launched Windows 7 in its most important release for more than a decade, aiming to win back customers after the disappointing Vista and strengthen its grip on the PC market.

 The new system comes almost three years after the launch of Vista, whose complexity frustrated many home users.
 Windows 7 is faster and has new touch-screen features also.

-The agreement details of the Yahoo-Microsoft deal
+The agreement details of the

 The companies agreed to a revenue-sharing deal calling for Microsoft's Bing to run Yahoo's search site and for Yahoo to sell premium search advertising services for both companies.